chenasraf/dart_script_runner/README.md

 - **Easy:** Provides an easy to use config for project-related scripts, similar to what NPM allows in its `scripts` section of `package.json`.
 - **Portable:** The scripts are meant to be portable and can reference each-other, to maximize the flexibility of creating configurable script execution orders &amp; dependencies.
+Also you don't have to be on a dart project, just add a `script_runner.yaml` file to any folder and you're good to go!
-- **Self-documenting:** Removes the need to document where and how to load different types of scripts on your project.
-Unify all your runners into 1 config that lets you freely call everything on-demand, and also supply an auto-generated documentation using `scr -h`.
+- **Self-documenting:** Removes the need to document where and how to load different types of scripts on your project, or create custom script loaders and more time-wasting pipeline.
+Unify all your runners into 1 config that lets you freely call everything on-demand from any type of project, and also supply an auto-generated documentation using `scr -h`.

 ## Getting started